pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Take a step back in your browser or navigate to :navpath:Your organizer → :fa3-briefcase: Resources:.
 Click your resource type and then your resource.

 Under "Properties", assign properties to the resource.
 For instance, if you are adding a guide and they speak English and Toki Pona, click the "Languages" field and select `English` and `Toki Pona`.

+Once you are happy with your configuration of the resource, click the :btn:Save: button.
+The :btn:Save: button does not affect the availability settings in the right half of the page.
+The next section explains how to use them.

 #### Setting availability for a resource

 Under "Availability timetable", define when the resource is available.
 Click the :btn-icon:fa3-plus: Add rule: button.
+This opens a popup window titled "Add a new availability rule".

 ![Page with a popup open titled 'Add a new availability rule'.
 Under 'Schedule', there are inputs for start, end, weekdays, and timezone.
 Under 'Timeframe', there are inputs for start time and end time as well as a toggle labeled 'Available' with the options 'Resource is available' and 'Resource is unavailable'.](../assets/screens/resources-scheduling/availability.png "Add a new availability rule")